louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 Minocycline hydrochloride capsules are indicated for the treatment of infections caused by the following gram-positive microorganisms when bacteriologic testing indicates appropriate susceptibility to the drug:

-Upper respiratory tract infections caused by Streptococcus pneumoniae Skin and skin structure infections caused by Straphylococcus aureus .
+Upper respiratory tract infections caused by Streptococcus pneumoniae Skin and skin structure infections caused by Straphylococcus aureus.

 (Note: Minocycline is not the drug of choice in the treatment of any type of staphylococcal infection.)